barbarer/py4e-int/_sources/iterations/WriteCode.rst

         .. tab:: Question

-            Fix the 5 syntax errors in the code below to print a countdown of the numbers from 10 to 0.
+            Fix the 5 errors in the code below to print a countdown of the numbers from 10 to 0.

             .. activecode:: itr-ex-countdownq
                 :practice: T